 - Elite Wave: In theory, the top bib numbers get seeded in the first row.
 In practice, the Elite Wave is a rather long end of a tail, skiers generally know where they stand, especially with bibs numbered sequentially by previous finish time.
 So it’s pretty quiet—it’s wide enough that no one gets too far back (you know, since the wave is 200 people, not 600).
 In the past few years the women have gone out 20 minutes ahead of the men.
 Meaning that a) there won’t be any women for men to gauge their performance by (and by men I mean slow guys like me), b) if you break a pole you won’t have anyone to ski with and c) the women get to ski all alone without having to worry about passing elite stragglers for 30k.
 So a big win for the women.

-For Elite women at the start, there’s pretty much just one row for starters (although with the new start area, it may be closer to two).
-For both genders, you (likely) enter from the side of the pen—the only time this happens—and if there is ski marking get your skis marked there, since it is an FIS race.
-Women will enter separately from the men, earlier on.
+Since there is ski marking this year women and men will enter and exit sort of at the same time.
+One of the things about skiing your way into the Elite Wave is that you get a much less hectic start.
+On the other hand, you have to settle for a gun time.
+This might cost late-wave Elites a few seconds, especially for men, but it’s not a big deal.
 There is generally plenty of time for everyone to get started for the Elites.Note that a change in 2019 is that Wave 1 skaters will start just five minutes after the Elite Wave, so Elite stragglers will see—and potentially be able to take rides off of—Wave 1 skiers significantly sooner in the race (in past years, there was a 10 or even 15 minute gap).

 - First Wave: This is probably the most “competitive” of the waves, at least in the running up through the pens portion of the event.
 A lot (okay, all) of this wave thinks they belong in the elite wave.
 Maybe 30 guys will actually make the jump.
 Out of 600.
 Still, everyone wants to be on the front line.
 If you actually think you’ll be skiing a 2:30, by all means get on the front line.
 This, however, entails lining up half an hour before the race, making a run for the successive pens each time a new wave goes out, and getting your skis down in front.
 (And probably not peeing before the race.)
 And it will be crowded.
 If you think you’re going to be skiing a 2:55 or 3:00, it’s probably not worth the extra time.
 There’s a 10 minute gap between waves before, which should be ample time to leave your skis, take off your clothes, stuff them in your bag, and throw your bag at the correct truck, and get back to your skis.
 Especially if you are the front line and can duck under the gate.
 Be prepared for a few scoffs from other skiers—and don’t do this if you don’t plan to ski fast out of the start.

 - Third and fourth waves: These waves are all quite big.
 “Birkie Wave Creep” in the past has meant that everyone tries to qualify up as far as they can, and waves 1-5 are much larger than 6-10 (see charts).
-So, you get to start with several hundred of your best friends and/or potential pole breaker, although the reshuffling this year may allow the waves to be more evenly-sized.
+So, you get to start with several hundred of your best friends and/or potential pole breaker, although the reshuffling may allow the waves to be more evenly-sized.

 - Fifth and sixth waves: Somewhat less competitive.
 Many skiers here are skiing recreationally, which is a lot more fun, since not as many people are trying to break poles at the start.
 (Okay, maybe not trying, but it seems that way.)
 Just watch the downhills, they’ll get icy if the snow isn’t great (or even if it is).

-- Seventh wave: In the past, the late waves have been for new skiers, but it appears the Birkie is going to seed new skiers with qualifiers in other races in to other waves if possible.
+- Seventh and eighth wave: In the past, the late waves have been for new skiers, but it appears the Birkie is going to seed new skiers with qualifiers in other races in to other waves if possible.
 Still, expect all level of athlete.
 Every couple of years a couple guys go out and pass the whole race to make the elite wave.
 More power to them.
 (This very much depends on the weather. so no 10th wavers made the jump in 2011, when the race course was considerably slower at 10 versus 8:25.)